yetnt/jaiva/README.md

 Here we define a function `clamp` which will... clamp, what'd you think, the given number to the given minimum value and maximum value.

+> [!NOTE]
+> While it's not required to have braces around the expressions or condition.
+Just have them you maniac.

 > [!WARNING]
 > You cant have ternaries on new lines, they hve to be in the sam eline if you chain them unfortunately